renukadhule/Adventure_Works_PowerBI_Analysis/README.md

 <h1 id="top" align="center"> <img src="https://user-images.githubusercontent.com/55101825/127707951-a6566f0d-7e4e-459c-a9c4-84604b7385ba.png" alt="AdventureWorks Logo" width="115"> AdventureWorks </h1>

 ## Project Overview
-<br>AdventureWorks Database is a Microsoft product sample for an online transaction processing (OLTP) database.
+AdventureWorks Database is a Microsoft product sample for an online transaction processing (OLTP) database.
 The AdventureWorks Database supports a fictitious, multinational manufacturing company called Adventure Works Cycles.
-Analyzed data of this fictitious company by connecting and shaping data in Power Query, built a relational model and added
-calculate fields with DAX measures.
+Analyzed data of this fictitious company by connecting and shaping data in Power Query, built a relational model and added calculate fields with DAX measures.
 Finally, created an interactive Dashboard for data visualization of the performance of the company.

 ## Build With